Browse Results

 Cheat: (cheat) (Orca Currents)

-Laurel discovers her passion for investigative journalism when she writes an article for her school paper about the homeless man who's been living at the school.
+Laurel, caught up in the thrill of an investigation, is willing to risk her reputation to get the story, but her ultimate discovery changes everything.
+Laurel discovers her passion for investigative journalism when she writes an article for her school paper about a person experiencing homelessness who's been living at the school.
 Eager to write more articles with impact, she launches an investigation of a cheating scam at her high school.
-Laurel's efforts elicit hostility from her classmates.
+Laurel's efforts cause her classmates to turn against her.
 Nobody is interested in seeing her article go to print, not even her own brother.
-It is evident that the cheating is widespread, and Laurel, caught up in the thrill of the investigation, is willing to commit social suicide to get the story, but her ultimate discovery changes everything.
+This short novel is a high-interest, low-reading level book for middle-grade readers who are building reading skills, want a quick read or say they don’t like to read!
+The epub edition of this title is fully accessible.

 Checked